 Excellent communication (written and verbal); strong commitment to customer service; demonstrated ability to build rapport and influence decision making; evidence of successful interactions with people from diverse backgrounds and age levels; a record of success independently completing projects on-time.

 A valid Illinois driver’s license is required.

-To establish and maintain contact with prospective transfer students by phone, email and social media, written correspondence and in person, in order to provide information about the College, including transfer scholarship and financial aid availability, and to counsel, advise and assist interested transfer prospects with the application process.
-To achieve or exceed goals with regard to the number of qualified transfer students who enroll and to assist them in making a smooth transition to North Central College.
+To establish and maintain contact with prospective North Central College transfer students by phone, by written/electronic correspondence, and in person in order to provide information about the College, including that related to scholarship and financial aid availability.
+To counsel and advise prospective transfers and to assist those interested in the application process.
+To achieve or exceed goals with regard to the number of qualified transfers who enroll and to assist them in making a smooth transition to North Central College.

 About North Central College

 North Central College, founded in 1861, is a selective, comprehensive liberal arts institution of 3000 students located 28 miles west of Chicago in Naperville, within walking distance of the Naperville Metra station.
 For information about the College, please visit the website at https://www.northcentralcollege.edu.